pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 **Recent Changes**:

+* I added a Set_Speed() method to allow better synchronization with applications that will access the data at a slower rate that could provide better Relative data or more current Absolute data.
 * I added a Button_Decode() method the break out the button names for a good column-based disaply.
 * I added Set_Config_Values() to provided a better way to apply configuration setting.
 This is my preferred method of setting up the device though the user has to do a bit more work.

 ## Data Notification

 The Pinnacle provide a Data Ready (DR) signal either as a Status register flag (SW_DR) or as an active high hardware data line (HW_DR).
 The SW_DR flag sets the HW_DR line.
 You can either poll the I/O pin or the Data Ready flag in the Status register.
-You have to clear the DR flag in the Status register to drop the DR line  - neither DR signal is dropped on a data read.
-I'll test that later.
-The  An interrupt service routine was considered by not deemed necessary for now.
+You have to clear the DR flag in the Status register to drop the DR line  and enable the next data read.
+Neither DR signal is dropped on just a data read a data read like some devices.
+An interrupt driven model is in the works. to ensure that the latest Absolute data is available.

 ## Testing Hardware